ot4i/iib-app-connect-trigger-pattern/doc/runwarehouse.md

 If you do not currently have access to either of these systems, click the links for information about how to get access.

-For the sample to work, App Connect must be able to make direct HTTP calls to IIB:
-* If you use the IIB on-premises option, the HTTP port in the IIB server must be accessible from the internet.
-You can install the IBM Secure Gateway from within App Connect to enable communication between your on-premises IIB deployment and App Connect.
+For the sample to work, App Connect must be able to make direct HTTP calls to IIB; the HTTP port in the IIB server must be accessible from the internet.
+If you use the IIB on-premises option, you can install the IBM Secure Gateway from within App Connect to enable communication between your on-premises IIB server and App Connect.
-* If you use the IIB on Cloud option, you must turn off basic authentication for your application.

 [IBM App Connect](http://info.appconnect.ibmcloud.com/) only runs in the cloud, there is no on-premises option.

 ## Setting up IIB
 1. Deploy the BAR file [`Warehouse.bar`](../WarehouseNewStockEventToAppConnect/Warehouse.bar) that is provided in the `WarehouseNewStockEventToAppConnect` project to an IIB server.
+Note: If you deploy the BAR file to IIB on Cloud, you must turn off basic authentication for your application.

 IIB is now running and waiting for App Connect to register.